gem-pasteur/macsyfinder/doc/source/modeler_guide/helper_tools.rst

 macsyprofile
 ============

-To help to develop new model we provide a tool `macsyprofile` which is used as post treatement.
+To help develop new models we provide the tool `macsyprofile` which is to be used as post treatement.

-It is run on previous macsyfinder analysis, it extract from raw hmmer files the hits and compute the profile coverage for each of them.
+It is ran over a previous macsyfinder analysis:

+   * it extracts from raw HMMER output files the hits and computes the profile coverage for each of them.
+   * it enables to filter the hits in a user-defined manner, to test other values of filtering parameters than those used with the MacSyFinder run.
-Then it write down the results in a file in `tsv` format.
+   * it writes down the results in a file in `tsv` format `hmm_coverage.tsv`.

 .. code-block:: text